Kuuhhl/liveBin/README.md

 sqlite3
 ```

 ## Usage

--   Use any webserver like xmpp to host the site.
+1. Use any webserver (e.g. xmpp) to host the site.
--   Go to the URL of your webserver.
+2. Visit the URL of your website.

+> :warning: This tool is not secure and is vulnerable to SQL-Injection.